alaa-io/alaa-io/README.md

 - 🔭 Currently looking for job as a software developer.
-- 🌱 Currently learning Rust.
+- 🌱 Currently learning Go.